openstack/openstack-manuals/doc/install-guide-rst/source/heat-install.rst

          # service heat-api-cfn restart
          # service heat-engine restart

    #.
-By default, the Ubuntu packages create a SQLite database.
+By default, the Ubuntu packages create an SQLite database.

-      Because this configuration uses a SQL database server, you can remove the SQLite database file:
+      Because this configuration uses an SQL database server, you can remove the SQLite database file:

       .. code-block:: console